SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 ## Summary

-You've now monitored end-to-end a message that has been sent from SAP Fieldglass to SAP S/4HANA Cloud mediated by the Cloud Integration capability of SAP Integration Suite.
+You've now monitored end-to-end messages that have been sent from SAP Fieldglass to SAP S/4HANA Cloud mediated by the Cloud Integration capability of SAP Integration Suite.
+You have seen how to detect faulty messages in the overview page already but also in the alerting section of *Integration & Exception Monitoring*.

-Next we will search for message.
-Continue to - [Exercise 31](../ex31/readme.md)
+Next we will analyze *Cloud Integration* resource leveraging the *Health Monitoring* application of SAP Cloud ALM.Continue to - [Exercise 4](/exercises/ex4/readme.md)